What is a Shareholder Agreement?

 Consequently, a shareholders agreement has proven to be crucial time and time again.

-What would happen if you don’t get a shareholders agreement
+What would happen if you don’t get a shareholders agreement?

-Hence, if your startup doesn’t have a shareholders agreement and a dispute does happen to arise, that will be further costs in litigation and settlement negotiations than the shareholders agreement would have been in the beginning.
+If your startup doesn’t have a shareholders agreement and a dispute does happen to arise, that will be further costs in litigation and settlement negotiations than the shareholders agreement would have been in the beginning.